tahmid-chowdhury/SOFE4630U-MS2/README.md

 * What's the applications of the connectors?

 ## Design:
 We will contine using the same dataset used in the first milestone.
 However, we will use the Whole dataset, not only the CSV file.
-The information about the dataset is:
+The dataset:
-* It can be accessed from
+* can be accessed from  (https://github.com/GeorgeDaoud3/SOFE4630U-Design)[https://github.com/GeorgeDaoud3/SOFE4630U-Design]
-* It containes a folder of images
+* contains a folder of images
-* the **sample.csv** file, similar to the one used in the first milestone.
+* contains the **Labels.csv** file, you used in the first milestone.

 You needed to
 * create two topics one for the records of the CSV file and the other for the images.